JoseeWouters/Josee-Wouters/content/blog/cherry-picking-with-git-in-your-terminal.md

 The third way, if we're staying in the terminal, is to go to your colleague's branch with the commit you need and use the command `git log`.
 You'll get a log of commits made on that particular branch and that will look something like this: `commit 1a0be4bfb2b22883528bfe7944298853cb913aa4`.
 This long string of numbers and letters is your hash.

 ## Let's move this commit!
 If you used `git log` to find the hash, make sure to switch over to your own branch on which you want the commit your coworker made.
-In the terminal you can `git checkout your-branch-name`.
+In the terminal you can `git checkout your-branch-name`. `Git log` will give you a long list of all commands, the latest commit will always be on top.

 Now you use the command `git cherry-pick 1a0be4b`.
 It doesn't matter if you use the short or long hash, Git knows what you mean.
-And see, the commit you needed, is now commited to your branch.
+And see, the commit you needed, is now committed to your branch.

 That's it.
-You did it.
+You did it!
 You just applied the commit `1a0be4b` to your own branch.
 If you run `git log` you'll see the new commit at the top of your log with the author information of the one who made the commit.

 ## What about merge conflicts?
 I had to use cherry picking because of merge conflict that went wrong.
 I used `git cherry-pick <hash>` a couple of times and was surprised at how well it went.
 But suddenly I got an error.